nawshad/DI/conventions.md

 and high level project overview.
 - file names under each folder must be all lowercase_and_underscored.
 - file names will be short string summary of the content of the file.
+- Global literals should be in all UPPERCASE.